Chapter 20 : Love Overrated, Overruled

 Dom hasn't emerged from the room.
 Another streak of yellow splits the sky.

 "Pick—hey, don't—hey."
-Dropping to my knees, I hold him.
-His stubble bites into my shoulder.
+Dropping to my knees, I hold him; his stubble bites into my shoulder.
+I gulp down the feeling in my throat, pressing a thumb tentatively to his cheek.
 "God, I'm sorry.
 What should I—I don't know what to do."

 "It was supposed to go away.
 I told her... so I'd move on."
 A garbled laugh escapes.
 Blame it on the delirium of a cracked heart.